mcneel/computeclient_py/docs/Mesh.rst

    :param list[int] edgeIndices: An array of mesh topology edge indices.
    :param bool modifyNormals: If true, the vertex normals on each side of the edge take the same value as the face to which they belong, giving the mesh a hard edge look. \
       If false, each of the vertex normals on either side of the edge is assigned the same value as the original normal that the pair is replacing, keeping a smooth look.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: True if successful, False otherwise.
+   :rtype: bool
+.. py:function:: UnweldVertices(thisMesh, topologyVertexIndices, modifyNormals, multiple=False)

+   Ensures that faces sharing a common topological vertex have unique indices into the  collection.

+   :param list[int] topologyVertexIndices: Topological vertex indices, from the  collection, to be unwelded. \
+      Use  to convert from vertex indices to topological vertex indices.
+   :param bool modifyNormals: If true, the new vertex normals will be calculated from the face normal.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: True if successful, False otherwise.